SchmidtRichard/Authentication-Security/README.md

 ## [.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore)

-Tell git which files and folders it should ignore when uploading to GitHub
+Tell git which files and folders it should ignore when uploading to GitHub, the `.env` file should always be kept hidden from GitHub and any other public place in order to keep the secrets safe.

 1. From the Hyper terminal stop `nodemon app.js` and type in `touch .gitignore`, this will create the `.gitignore` file that you can configure to ignore all the files and folders you want to